jkd2021/audience-segment-match-api/readme.md

 ### 2. Toolkits

-- python 3.9 is used
+- use python 3.9
 - use Flask to build API
-- the GloVe model from gensim
+- use GloVe model from gensim
 - use scikit-learn cosine similarity calculation

 ### 2. Used methods